collocations.org

 By now the fish was showing signs of distress.

-We detected signs that they were less than enthusiastic about the holiday.
+We detected signs that they were less than enthusiastic about their honeymoon.

 Look carefully for signs of damp.